Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

 ## Details of the Figures

-Following figures are presented in the paper *Tissue Geometry Modulates Chemoattractant Distribution to Direct Drosophila Border Cell Migration Behaviors*
+Following figures are presented in the paper *Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractatns*

 To replicate the results shown in the Figures below, you need to adjust the parameters as follows: